mrismanaziz/Reforestation/README.md

-## I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."